 sysmail_update_profileaccount_sp

-testemail@126.com, you would like to send an email from the email address in SQL 2005.
+Assume that you have an internet email account testemail@126.com, you would like to send an email from the email address in SQL 2005.
 Then you can refer to the steps as follows:

 1. Configure your SQL Server instance to allow SQL Database Email.